MicrosoftDocs/mesh-docs/mesh/mesh-app/use-mesh/use-mesh.md

 You can invite others to join any space that you're a member of.

 - **For Azure AD users**: All users need to be members of the same organization and have Microsoft Mesh (Preview) enabled for their accounts.
 Contacts will show all the users in your organization, but other users will have to set up the Microsoft Mesh app (Preview) on their HoloLens to receive calls.
-- **For MSA users**: Contacts will show those currently in the email address book associated with your MSA who have also set up the Microsoft Mesh app (Preview) on their HoloLens.
+- **For MSA users**: Contacts will show those currently in the email address book associated with your MSA who've also set up the Microsoft Mesh app (Preview) on their HoloLens.

 To add others to the current space: